muzikmyth/passman/README.md

 - Now open the url https://website or installed directory https://website/dir/ and if you see installation, then you are good to contiune.

-- Follow the installation script and you can use the software.
+- Follow the installation script and you can use the script.

 ## License